-This section highlights books, articles, and other resources about collective wisdom and other aspects of C4CW’s work with organizations and communities.
-We will regularly add new materials to this page.
+This section includes sample writings, primarily by John Ott and Rose Pinard, about Living Collective Wisdom, collective wisdom generally, and other aspects of C4CW’s work with systems and communities.

-- Coming soon: Leadership for Collective Wisdom, authored by John Ott and Rose Pinard.
+- Coming soon: Living Collective Wisdom, authored by John Ott and Rose Pinard.

 - The Power of Collective Wisdom and The Trap of Collective Folly, co-authored by John Ott and three colleagues and published in 2009 by Berrett-Koehler.
 Anyone interested in purchasing or learning more about the book can do so through Berrett-Koehler’s website or at thepowerofcollectivewisdom.com.

 - Centered on the Edge, a small book published by the Fetzer Institute in 2001, that framed some of the initial terrain of collective wisdom.
 You can download a PDF of the complete book here: Centered on the Edge.
 The book helped launch the collective wisdom initiative, also funded by the Fetzer Institute, that began connecting research and explorations from around the world.
 Please visit collectivewisdominitiative.com to see what emerged through this initiative.

 - A 2005 report entitled “Wisdom Labs: Creating Conditions for the Reliable Emergence of Wisdom and Right Action in Groups.”
 This report summarizes the results of a research initiative funded by the Fetzer Institute.
 Wisdom Labs 2005 (PDF)